Great Question! We’re glad you asked. There are many reasons to want to know more about asbestos including:

 The short answer is: very likely yes.

-Contrary to popular belief, there is no ban on asbestos containg material in the US, so even new home may contain asbestos in different materials.
+Contrary to popular belief, there is no ban on asbestos containing material in the US, so even new homes may contain asbestos in different materials.

 You could be.
-But don’t panic, there is more to the story.
-What you really want to know is if you need an asbestos inspection, and we are getting to that very soon.
+But don’t panic, there is more to the story!
+What you really want to know is if you need an asbestos inspection.

 Asbestos becomes hazardous when it is airborne and breathed into your lungs.
-My guess is that you have not been breathing in floor tiles or shingles for the past decade.
-That asbestos is locked firmly into those products and has most likely not been putting you at risk of exposure.
+Our guess is that you have not been breathing in floor tiles or shingles for the past decade.
+That asbestos is locked firmly into those products, and has most likely not been putting you at risk of exposure.

-The real risk of asbestos, and the people that those mesothelioma commercials are target to, are people whose professions have put them in repeated contact with airborne asbestos over many years.
-That is beyond the scope if this article, but you can read more about workplace asbestos exposure here.
+The real risk of asbestos, and the people that those mesothelioma commercials are targeted toward, are people whose professions have put them in repeated contact with airborne asbestos over many years.
+That is beyond the scope of this article, but you can read more about workplace asbestos exposure here.

 So What Now?

-If you have areas of your home where you suspect asbestos to be present, and that material is loose or disintegrated, it would be a good idea to have it checked out.
+If you have areas of your home where you suspect asbestos to be present, and that material is loose or disintegrated, it would be a good idea to have it inspected and tested.
 If your attic is full of old insulation, or if your pipes are wrapped in cloth that crumbles when touched, you should at least find out what you are dealing with.

 If you are just living your day to day life on the same old floor tiles, you don’t have much to worry about.

 The real issue becomes remodeling and demolition projects.
-If you are taking those stable materials and breaking, crushing, or tearing them out… you need to know if asbestos will be released into the air.
+If you are taking stable materials that contain asbestos and begin breaking, crushing, or tearing them out, you need to know if asbestos will be released into the air.